tjluozhongjin/Transfiguration/README.md

   - Allow you to check who is at home at anytime and anywhere
   - The door can greet you when you back home
 - Disadvantages
-  - Face Cognition is not safty enough since you may can use a photo in front of the camera.
+  - Face Cognition is not safety enough since you may can use a photo in front of the camera.

 ### Improvements